GitJit-max/learning-linux/chapter/09-multi-user.md

 [^wiki-sticky]: [Wikipedia - Sticky bit, accessed 2025](https://en.wikipedia.org/wiki/Sticky_bit)

-#### Special flag: Set group ID [^shotts]
+#### Special flag: Set group ID

-The **setgid bit** (octal 2000) i.e. *Set Group ID* bit has its origins in early Unix systems and serves different purposes depending on whether it's applied to files or directories.
+The **setgid bit** (octal 2000) i.e. *Set Group ID* bit has its origins in early Unix systems and serves different purposes depending on whether it's applied to files or directories. [^shotts-sperm]

-> The setgid bit was introduced to allow executables to run with the permissions of the group that owns the file, rather than the group of the user executing it.
+> The setgid bit was introduced to allow executables to run with the permissions of the group that owns the file, rather than the group of the user executing it. [^shotts-sperm]

 On most systems, when applied to a directory, setgid bit ensures that any files or subdirectories created within inherit the parent directory's group ownership, rather than the creator's default group.
 Newly created subdirectories also inherit the Set group ID bit of the parent directory.
 This is useful in a shared directory when members of a common group need access to all the files in the directory, regardless of the file owner's primary group.
-Lessening the need to use ` $ chmod ` or ` $ chown ` to share new files.
+Lessening the need to use ` $ chmod ` or ` $ chown ` to share new files. [^shotts-sperm]

-#### Special flag: Set user ID [^shotts]
+#### Special flag: Set user ID

 Today, the **setuid bit** (octal 4000) i.e. *Set user ID* bit remains a critical feature in Unix-like systems, but its use is carefully controlled to minimize security risks.
 Its primary purpose was (and still is) to allow users to execute programs with the privileges of the owner of the executable, rather than the privileges of the user calling it.
 This was a groundbreaking feature for enabling secure access to system resources.
-This feature can be used to give restricted, program-controlled access to things like the password file that non-administrators should not be allowed to modify directly:
+This feature can be used to give restricted, program-controlled access to things like the password file that non-administrators should not be allowed to modify directly. [^shotts-sperm]

 > [!NOTE]
 > The setuid bit answers the question: How can a low privilege users change their password, when it is stored in a file only accessible by the root user?